munificent/craftinginterpreters/book/a-map-of-the-territory.md

 the author wants the computer to do -- becomes more apparent.

 Eventually we reach the peak.
 We have a bird's-eye view of the users's program and can see what their code *means*.
-Next, we descend the other side of the mountain.
-We transform from this highest-level representation down to successively lower-level forms to get closer and closer to something we know how to make the CPU actually execute.
+We begin our descent down the other side of the mountain.
+We transform this highest-level representation down to successively lower-level forms to get closer and closer to something we know how to make the CPU actually execute.